zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 * **apiInfo.catalogUiTile.description**

     Specifies the detailed description of the API services product family.
     This value is displayed in the API catalog UI dashboard as the tile description.

 * **apiInfo.catalogUiTile.version**

     Specifies the semantic version of this API Catalog tile.
-Increase the version when you introduce new changes to the API services product family details (title and description).
+    Increase the number of the version when you introduce new changes to the product family details of the API services including the title and description.

 * **apiInfo.serviceInfo.title**